x40-Community/3D-Models/README.md

 ## Install
 In the plugin directory, create a subdirectory called **Models**.
 In this subdirectory create another subdirectory with the same name.
 Download the Zip-file (green code button).
 Unpack the contents of the zip-file in this subdirectory and restart Cura.

+The 3D-Models Plugin works with Ultimaker Cura 4.X and 5.X

 ## Dependency
 A browser must be installed on the operating system and an Internet connection must be available